navyxliu/StringFunc/note/substr_opt.md

 ![dontinline_substring_and_dontinline_append.png](resources/6215FD60DE005940A4FA4D8C5C8F74B3.png)

-Similar to the prior example, we can use API simplification to
+Similar to the prior example, we can use API simplification to get:

 ```
  public static void toSB(String s, StringBuilder sb) {